wibidong/Test-Application-Design/README.md

 1. As a potential user, I want to be able to register for the mobile app so I can start using the online loan services.
 2. As a registered user, I want to be able to log in to the app either with a password or biometric for convenience and security.
 3. As a logged in user, I want to be able to view my remaining debt and monthly bills so I can keep track of my financial status.
 4. As a logged in user, I want to be able to apply for a loan up to Rp.
-12,000,000 with a maximum tenure of 1 year.
+12,000,000 with a maximum Tenor of 1 year.
 5. As a loan applicant, I want to be notified via email and phone if my loan application is accepted or rejected.
 6. As a loan borrower, I want to be unable to apply for another loan if I still have an ongoing loan that has not been settled.
 7. As a loan borrower, I want to be able to see the amount of loan I have borrowed and the amount I still need to pay.